 Thamel is in Kathmandu and Bhaktapur is a 45 minutes drive from Kathmandu.

 There are daily flights to Kathmandu from various cities in India.
-Chief operators include Air India, Indigo airlines, Nepal airways and Jet Airways.
+Chief operators include Air India, Indigo airlines, Nepal airways.